Standing Tall with SEN by:

 Focus on one task at a time - this will help you give the task at hand the attention it needs and avoids you getting overwhelmed.
 When you’re done, have a short break before tackling the next task.
 Short breaks are equally important for children as it helps them refocus and reorganise their thoughts.

 Josianne Pisani is a teacher, teacher trainer and a PAGS professional.
 At PAGS we specialise in providing support for parents and in helping schools and professionals to improve the process of identifying special needs and put in place effective measures that meet the learners’ needs and facilitate the learning process.
-Get your free trial here.
+Find out more here.